 There’s only one way to find out: Strictly ration water usage to necessities, and measure the tank’s water level over days.
 I have a length of old PVC I mark with a felt pen: I’ll go back tomorrow morning and see if the level is rising or falling.

 IF the pump isn’t pumping, in theory I could still be okay.
 I’d rather have it happen in November than December.
 I have a spare pump.
 And last time this happened I reconfigged the wellhouse with a pulley bar to allow the pump to be pulled by a single person.
-The pump has failed twice before: The first time, it wasn’t the pump’s fault: the flexible hose had kinked.
+The pump has failed twice before: The first time it wasn’t the pump’s fault, the flexible pipe had kinked.
 The second time the pump itself failed, which is when Ian bought a spare.
 And that time I did get the pump in and out by myself.
 That was well over ten years ago, so I’ve been expecting water trouble at some point.
 It failed once due to corrosion, no reason it shouldn’t happen again.
 So that’s what I expect to find this time.

 But it would be nice if everything is really working normally and the problem turns out to be that I need to cut back on water use for the winter, which I normally do anyway.
 Wish I’d caught the problem earlier, then I’d have more time before the tank’s empty.